MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/utilities/logger.md

 # Logger

-TODO: Description
-This class only exists in C#.
+The logger formats log messages in a consistent way.
+This class only exists in C# and TypeScript.

 ```
 public class Logger